bansheetl/script-generator/README.md

 - Ensure Poppler is installed and on your `PATH` before running slide interpretation (`pdf2image` dependency).
 - Re-run `python main.py ...` if you change input files; cached outputs can be deleted from `output/<id>/` when a clean run is required.
 - Azure resource errors typically indicate missing or misconfigured keys in `config.properties`.

+## Application Logo

+The desktop UI toolbar displays a modern scroll & pen logo (symbolizing authored scripts) sourced from `screator-ui/public/icons/app-icon.svg`.
+A PNG fallback (`screator-ui/public/icons/app-icon.png`) is referenced by Electron in `screator-ui/main.js` via the BrowserWindow `icon` option.
+For macOS packaging, supply a dedicated `.icns` file during bundling if you need a custom dock icon; the development run will still use the PNG.
+The SVG is optimized for scaling and can be updated without changing any code paths as long as the filename remains the same.